JannoEsko/mapcycle/README.md

 # mapcycle
-Mapcycle management page for SoF2
+Mapcycle management page for SoF2.

+This is compatible with the default mapcycle file which the engine can parse.
+Mapcycle files which are introduced by other mods, are not compatible.

 NB - the source code is provided as-is.
 No additional maintenance nor updates should be expected.
 I might share some adjustments which have been done for the version which is actively in use still today, but that's for another day.